COORDINATION -2

 (iii) Hydrotropism

-That is growth movement of plant organs in response to unilateral source of water or moisture.
-In hydrotropism the root grows toward the source of water means the root are positively hydrotropic.
-On the other hand the shoot either grow away from the source of water meaning are negatively hydrotropic or show no response meaning are neutral.
+This is the growth movement of plant organs in response to a unilateral source of water or moisture.
+In hydrotropism, the root grows toward the source of water, meaning the roots are positively hydrotropic.
+On the other hand, the shoot either grows away from the source of water, meaning it is negatively hydrotropic, or shows no response, meaning it is neutral.

 The term thigmo comes from a Greek word thigma meaning touch.
 Thigmotropism is also referred to as haptotropism.
-In plants such as possiflora and gloriosa with tendrils which curl around and cling to stems, auxins also play a major role.
-When climbing stems or tendrils come into contact with a hard object, the contact causes them to curve and coil round the hard object.
+In plants such as Passiflora and Gloriosa with tendrils which curl around and cling to stems, auxins also play a major role.
+When climbing stems or tendrils come into contact with a hard object, the contact causes them to curve and coil around the hard object.

 (v) Chemotropism